viiiprock/Create-react-app-production-deployment-on-Ubuntu-server/README.md

 ```
 Check docker compose version with `docker-compose -v`

-*For services image installation, I checked at [docker hub](https://hub.docker.com) and pulled decided version as my need.*
+*For services image installation, check at [docker hub](https://hub.docker.com).*

 ## Prepair react app to serve dynamically
-I've used `create-react-app` starter kit for my frontend, and to serve the built react application, I prefer to use `express` to run under `node`.
+I've used `create-react-app` starter kit for my frontend,so, to serve the built react application, I prefer to use `express` to run under `node` app.
 Open up React app and add dependencies.

 ```json